2017–18 UT Martin Skyhawks men's basketball team

 The 2017–18 UT Martin Skyhawks men's basketball team represented the University of Tennessee at Martin during the 2017–18 NCAA Division I men's basketball season.
-The Skyhawks, led by second-year head coach Anthony Stewart, played their home games at Skyhawk Arena as members of the Ohio Valley Conference.
-They finished the season 10–21, 5–13 in OVC play to finish in a three-way tie for ninth place.
+The Skyhawks, led by second-year head coach Anthony Stewart, played their home games at Skyhawk Arena as members of the Ohio Valley Conference (OVC).
+They finished the season 10–21, 5–13 in OVC play, to finish in a three-way tie for ninth place.
 They failed to qualify for the OVC tournament.

 Previous season

-The Skyhawks finished the 2016–17 season 22–13, 10–6 in OVC play to win the West Division championship.
+The Skyhawks finished the 2016–17 season 22–13, 10–6 in OVC play, to win the West Division championship.
 As the No. 2 seed in the OVC tournament, they defeated Murray State before losing to Jacksonville State in the championship game.
 They were invited to the CollegeInsider.com Tournament where they defeated UNC Asheville in the first round before losing in the second round to Campbell.